We are committed to treating our people fairly, upholding their rights, and developing their careers.

 Proportion of employees in each pay quartile

 Proportion of employees receiving a bonus

 |Received a bonus||90.5%||94.0%|

 If there appears to be a breach of our Code of Conduct, employees, contractors and suppliers are encouraged to raise this through local channels.

 To make it easy to formally raise concerns about ethics or compliance, we also have mechanisms known as “Raising Concerns”.

 We are working to attract and retain a diverse workforce:

-of employees at McArthur River Mine, Australia, come from an indigenous background
+of employees at our McArthur River Mine in Australia are indigenous

 Principles we follow